magento/devdocs/src/guides/v2.3/install-gde/install/cli/install-cli-subcommands-maint.md

 Make your edits in these files such as providing localized content in the `503.phtml` file and adding custom styles in the `styles.css` file.

 In the file example above make careful note of the directory used under the `errors` directory.
 The directory name has to match the URL parameter as indicated in the RewriteRule.
-In the example above the directory `sub` is used which is specified as a parameter in the RewriteRule (`skin=sub`)
+In the previous example the directory `sub` is used which is specified as a parameter in the RewriteRule (`skin=sub`)

 {:.bs-callout-info}
-The [nginx]({{ page.baseurl }}/config-guide/multi-site/ms_nginx.html) setting should be added for multistore setups.
+The [nginx]({{ page.baseurl }}/config-guide/multi-site/ms_nginx.html) setting must be added for multistore setups.

 {:.ref-header}
 Related topics